 When it comes to engineered wood flooring, you should always look for a thicker veneer layer.
 Why?
-It can be refinished!
+Because it can be refinished!

-You’ll find a range of veneer thickness on the engineered wood market from 1mm–3mm.
-This Old House recommends a veneer layer of 3 mm and 7-9 finish layers, as these can be sanded and refinished 2 or more times.
+You’ll find a range of veneer thicknesses on the engineered wood market from 1mm–3mm and beyond.
+This Old House recommends a veneer layer of at least 3 mm, as veneers of this width can be sanded and refinished 2 or more times.

 Picking out your wood species—aka the type of tree your wood comes from—is one of the most exciting parts of choosing a new floor.
 There are tons of different tree species out there, each with a unique, lovely look.
-But it’s true—some are more durable than others.
+But it’s true that some are more durable than others.
 So can you have beauty and durability?

-If you have pets or young ones that are hard on your floors, you’ll definitely want to look for a type of tree that ranks higher on the Janka scale—oak over pine, for instance.
-There are a lot of awesome options out there, so ask your local flooring dealer for the best wood species for your lifestyle.
+If you have pets or young ones that are hard on your floors, you’ll definitely want to look for a type of tree that ranks higher on the Janka scale.
+The best wood flooring for dogs and other pets almost always comes from harder wood species.

 The best engineered wood flooring often has a high-quality plywood core

 But are all cores created equal, you ask?
-Nope.
-Like we said, the core of engineered wood is usually made from fiberboard or plywood.
+Absolutely not.
+As we said, engineered wood cores are usually made from fiberboard or plywood.
 Both these materials are made from real wood, but their construction is a little different.